25th August 2020

 First of all, a bit of background to lip fillers.
 They’re made of plumping, hydrating hyaluronic acid, which is also found in the body.
 This makes them extremely safe and there’s less chance of complications such as rejection or allergic reaction.
 They’re a routine beauty treatment that we carry out on a regular basis, and can be performed quickly and easily, with long-lasting results.

 Here’s a few more good points about our lip fillers in Clapham.

 Lip filler pros

-A temporary boost for your face (and your confidence), lip fillers sculpt and shape your smile and add volume where it’s needed without surgery.
+A temporary boost for your face (and your confidence), lip augmentation sculpt and shape your smile and add volume where it’s needed without surgery.
 As an added bonus, because you haven’t had surgery, you’ve got less downtime and less potential for side-effects, too.

 If you find yourself wanting to change your approach next time you have lip fillers, then you can – while long-lasting, they’re not permanent, so you can tweak and touch-up as required.